 that response is returned.
 Similarly, a new

-public interface ContainerRequestFilter { public void filter(ContainerRequestContext requestContext) throws IOException; }
+public void filter(ContainerRequestContext requestContext) throws IOException;

-can access and modify a JAX-RS Request
+can access and modify a JAX-RS Request by calling

-, and it can supply a response
+ContainerRequestContext.getRequest(), and it can supply a response

-by calling ContainerRequestContext.abortWith(Response)
+by calling ContainerRequestContext.abortWith(Response).

 An old

-public interface PostProcessInterceptor { void postProcess(ServerResponse response); }
+public interface PostProcessInterceptor

 can modify the response, as can a new

-by calling, for example, ContainerResponseContext.setStatus()
+by calling, for example, ContainerResponseContext.setStatus() or

-The situation is somewhat different with the old ClientExecutionInterceptor
+The situation is somewhat different with the old ClientExecutionInterceptor.

-Unlike PreProcessInterceptor
+Unlike PreProcessInterceptor and PreProcessInterceptor,

 this one really wraps the invocation process on the client side.
 That is, it can examine and/or modify

-the request and return by calling ClientRequestContext.abortWith(Response)
+the request and return by calling ClientRequestContext.abortWith(Response), or

 proceed with the invocation and examine and/or modify the response.

-Two client side filters, ClientRequestFilter
+Two client side filters, ClientRequestFilter and ClientResponseFilter,

 can access the request, and the latter can access both the request and response.